AkshayKumarDhage/Heart_disease_detection/README.md

 Preview: https://heart-disease-detection.herokuapp.com

-Objective: This project is to develop a machine learning model which can be used to predict wheater a patient suffers from heart disease for his given medical report data.
+Objective: This project is to develop a machine learning model which can be used to predict wheather a patient suffers from heart disease for his given medical report data.

 Programming language: Python3